Pr1st396/SecureMessageApp/README.md

-This is a an application used to encrypt messages, using java and file manipulation
+This is a an application used to encrypt messages, using java, file manipulation, and java Database Must be run on netbeans with an implemented database